 Be Careful about Eating Seemingly Low-sugar Foods

 Most people know that candies and biscuits contain a lot of sugar, so look for better choices.
-For example, many seniors interested in cookies try to choose granola chocolate because they think granola has less sugar.
+For example, many seniors interested in cookies choose granola chocolate because they think granola has less sugar.
 But the truth is that they contain the same amount of sugar, and some granola types have eight teaspoons of sugar.

 - Read More: Nutrition in Seniors with Diabetes